aery32/aery32-refguide/source/index.rst

 Aery32 class drivers, abbreviated as *clsdrv*, are high level C++ classes.
 Thus the name class driver.
-Class drivers provide a convenient and feature rich APIs than basic module functions.
-You most likely want to use these when ever possible.
+Class drivers provide a convenient and feature rich APIs, so you most likely want to use these when ever possible.

 .. toctree::
    :maxdepth: 1